-I work in the Department of Speech and Language Therapy (SLT), at the University of ... as a lecturer.
-I started working here 12 months ago, and prior to that I worked as a senior therapist with the Children's Service.
+I work in the Department of SLT, University of ... as a lecturer.
+I started working here 12 months ago, and prior to that I worked as a senior therapist with the Childrens' Service.
 My key responsibilities are to teach undergraduate SLT students, and to visit them on clinical placements and to liaise with their clinical supervisor.
 I am also the admissions tutor for the programme.
 My specialist teaching areas are autism, learning disabilities, specific language impairment.
 I also teach on the child development course.
-As a new lecturer I have a remit to undertake research as well.
-I work closely with other members of the university team here, and also with the clinical co-ordinators and therapists who take our students.
+A a new lecturer I have a remit to undertake research as well.I work closely with other members of the university team here, and also with the clinical coordinators and therapists who take our students.
 I also liaise with the Registry staff over university applications.
 I am also a tutor to 10 students and am their first point of contact for academic and pastoral care.